 The Graduate Certificate in Information and Communications Technology is proposed as a pathway for non-Information and Communications Technology (ICT) graduates, with or without professional experience in the ICT field, to study ICT subjects.

 Lead the tech world

 The speed of change in ICT requires everyone to update their knowledge every few years.
-This Graduate Certificate course provides a foundation in ICT whereby you can gain knowledge and confidence to proceed to further studies and career advancement.
+This Graduate Certificate program provides a foundation in ICT whereby you can gain knowledge and confidence to proceed to further studies and career advancement.

-You will benefit from the University's policies on recognition of prior learning by allowing a matching of an individual's professional experience against specific units that form part of the Graduate Certificate in ICT.
+You will benefit from the University's policies on recognition of prior learning by allowing a matching of an individual's professional experience against specific subjects that form part of the Graduate Certificate in ICT.
 The University has a long history of providing well-designed degrees in ICT that are accredited at the professional level by the Australian Computer Society (ACS).

 We recognise and concentrate on the vital role that computer networks, including internet and web technologies, play in all areas of life.
 This is reflected in our research strengths in networking and web engineering.